Fairblock/docs/docs/ConfidentialStablecoins.md

 **3. No black-box trust**: Users are not exposed to unnecessary security risks from single hardware setups (e.g. single-TEE), outsourced ZK provers, or centralized offchain coprocessors.

-With Stabletrust:
+With Fairblock:
 - Proofs are quickly generated client-side
 - Verification happens onchain
 - Key management is decentralized and secure
 - Computation is verifiable – no blind trust

-**4. Fast enough for real usage**: Other privacy systems fall apart because proofs take minutes on a phone or they require heavyweight off-chain computation.
-Stabletrust’s proofs are light enough to run in normal payment flow.
+**4. Fast enough for real usage**: ZK proofs are light enough to run in normal payment flow.
+Other privacy systems fall apart because proofs take minutes on a phone or they require heavyweight off-chain computation.

 Throughput also scales: we can already handle significantly higher TPS than typical TFHE-style systems before hardware acceleration.
 We also work with specialized hardware teams (FPGA/GPU acceleration) for even more headroom, which keeps this system future-proof for high-volume partners like payment processors and trading venues.